gfe--gluten free easily

 I eagerly made the recipe and these peanut butter cookies were the best—even better than my old, standby recipe!
 The first dozen times I made them, I used chunky peanut butter and mini chocolate chips.
 Yum.
 Delightfully chewy with just the right amount of chocolate.

-I’ve even made them with regular-sized chocolate chips and chocolate chunks.
-As expected, the chocolate merits almost equal billing with the peanut butter in those versions.
 Using chocolate chunks actually elevates these cookies to a whole new level.
-The big semi-sweet chocolate chunks show through the surface, making the cookies very appealing, but better yet, the chunks stays soft and gooey after baking.
+The big semi-sweet chocolate chunks show through the surface, making the cookies very appealing, but better yet, the chunks almost always stay soft and gooey after baking.

-How often does that happen with the cookies you bake?
-Not often in my experience, but it’s certainly wonderful when it does.
 Still, most of the time now I tend to go for the classic version when I make these cookies—using smooth peanut butter (no chocolate chips needed).
 The results are simply delicious.

 Because there’s no flour of any kind in all versions of these cookies, the peanut butter flavor really stands out.
 For a purer peanut butter pleasure, if you will.
 If you are a peanut butter lover, that’s a great thing!